Bennykillua/Getting-started-in-Technical-Writing/Contribute by Forking.md

 ## Contributions Allowed
 - Fixing grammar mistakes or typos, Editing, or suggesting changes to the listed content
 - Contributing to the content and resources of the repo.

+## Need to contact someone?

+Please each out to me on Twitter: [Benny Ifeanyi](https://twitter.com/Bennykillua)